Toronto and Region Conservation Authority: History

 In conjunction with the formation of the conservation authorities, volunteer organizations sprang up to assist the conservation authorities in their missions.
 In Toronto, the Don Valley Conservation Association was established in 1946 by Roy Cadwell, Rand Freeland and Charles Sauriol to protect the lands of the Don River valley from a proposed development.
-The Association went on to other activities, including tree plantings, wild flower and tree preservation and advocacy.
+The Association went on to other activities, including tree plantings, wildflower and tree preservation and advocacy.
 The Association organized popular 'conservation special' train outings from the Don Station north along the CNR line to Richmond Hill and other destinations to promote the conservation of the Don Valley.
-Sauriol would later become a director of the MTRCA.
+Sauriol would later become a director of the Metro Toronto and Region Conservation Authority (MTRCA).

 Watershed management also included promoting activities such as recreation and public education on authority lands.
 The Humber Valley CA opened Albion Hills Conservation Area in Caledon as well as Dalziel Pioneer Park, around a historic 1809 barn located on farmland in the Humber River valley.
 The designated conservation areas charged daily use fees for the general public to use their facilities, unlike typical public parks.

 After the deaths and damage of Hurricane Hazel in 1954, governments recognized the need for improved regulation of river floodplains.
 In 1957, the four Toronto-area authorities were merged into the single Metro Toronto and Region Conservation Authority and given full legal authority to purchase and expropriate lands for conservation.
 In conjunction with this, the Province of Ontario passed legislation that made building on floodplains illegal.
 The authority retained the name until 1997, when Metro Toronto was abolished.

 In 1959, MTRCA developed its Plan for Flood Control and Water Conservation, which outlined a CDN $22 million plan of dam construction, flood channel construction and floodplain acquisition.
-In total, 15 dams, four channels were to be built and 11200 acres of land to be acquired.
+In total, 15 dams, and four channels were to be built and 11200 acres of land were to be acquired.
 The MTRCA constructed three of the 15 dams: Claireville, Milne and G. Ross Lord dam, plus others in Stouffville and on the Black Creek.
 The Authority constructed twelve flood control channels and two flood control dikes.
 Over 280 erosion control works were also constructed.

 The MTRCA continued to operate the Dalziel Pioneer Park.
 In 1960, the MTRCA opened Black Creek Pioneer Village on the Stong Farm, at the corner of Jane and Steeles on the Black Creek, which expanded on the Dalziel lands.
 It subsequently added other pioneer buildings relocated from around the Toronto area.
 The village became a popular tourist destination in its own right.

 In 1982, the MTRCA opened the Kortright Centre for Conservation in Woodbridge, Ontario.
 Its mission is to be "a center of excellence in the field of sustainable technology".
-The 325-hectare property hosts educational programs for students, workshops for industry and the general public, technology demonstrations in a park-like setting.
+The 325-hectare property hosts educational programs for students, workshops for industry and the general public, and technology demonstrations in a park-like setting.